Audio compression reduces the dynamic range of a signal.

-Here is a quick tour of Tube-STA main panel parameters.
+Here is a quick tour of the Comp FET-76 main panel parameters.

 To increase the compression, you need to raise the Input.

-The louder the audio, the more the tubes reduce the gain.
+The louder the audio, the more the gain is reduced.

 After the compression starts reducing the signal amplitude, you usually need to compensate for the volume loss.
 To do that, raise the output gain.